rwema3/Container-interop/docs/ContainerInterface.md

 Containers implementing this feature will offer a greater lever of interoperability with other containers.
 Implementation of this feature is therefore RECOMMENDED.

-A container implementing this feature:

-- MUST implement the `ContainerInterface`